-- BagelBoy's Meme Man saga began with "sitt", wherein Meme Man sits in a chair in an overly-dramatic manner. "riddle of the rocks 2", the final episode, caps off Meme Man's adventures with him taking another "sitt".
+- BagelBoy's Meme Man saga began with "sitt", wherein Meme Man sits in a chair in an overly-dramatic manner. "riddle of the rocks 2" ends with him taking another "sitt".

 - Animated Spellbook's Longerform Campaign Journal starts with the villain Shifty Wick in danger of being killed by wolves, and the party choosing to save him.
 The third episode ends with wraiths attacking the cave Shifty Wick is hiding in, and the party needing to decide if they're going to help him.

 - Yogscast Minecraft Series: